-On a platform handsomely decorated by Sun Dial Garden Club were seated the orchestra and soloist; on the highly polished floor dozens of couples of young folks and older people whirled or glided to the strains of good music.
-This was the scene at the dance in Hillsdale School auditorium Saturday evening which was the finale in the week-long celebration of Hillsdale. the week-long celebration of Hillsdale's 50th anniversary.
+On a platform handsomely decorated by Sun Dial Garden Club were seated the orchestra and soloist; on the highly polished floor dozens of couples of young folks and older people whirled or glided to the trains of good music.
+This was the scene at the dance in Hillsdale School auditorium Saturday evening which was the finale in the week-long celebration of Hillsdale's 50th anniversary.
 Plenty of refreshments downstairs helped make the occasion enjoyable for the hundreds who attended.